Ted Malloch: Career

 Malloch was an Assistant Professor of Political Science at Gordon College in Wenham, Massachusetts.

 He was a Professor of Strategic Leadership and Governance at Henley Business School, University of Reading.

 He was a Senior Fellow of the Aspen Institute and President of the CNN World Economic Development Congress.

 He served in the United Nations at the UNECE in Geneva, Switzerland, from 1988 to 1992.

 Malloch served on the executive board of the World Economic Forum and consulted at Wharton-Chase Econometrics.
 He worked at Salomon Brothers bank and in senior policy positions at the United States Senate Committee on Foreign Relations and in the U.S. State Department.

 He was co-director of the Academy of Business in Society Practical Wisdom program, on spiritual traditions and management.

 He was a research scholar for the Spiritual Capital Initiative at Yale University and also worked in management practice at Saïd Business School, University of Oxford.

-He has served on the University of Toronto International Governing Council, a Pew Charitable Trust board, and the Templeton Foundation.
+He has served on a Pew Charitable Trust board, and the Templeton Foundation.
 He has also served as an adviser to The Hudson Institute, American Foreign Policy Council, Institute of Economic Analysis, and the Social Affairs Unit and the Institute of Economic Affairs.

 On 16 November 2016 Malloch was interviewed by Evan Davis on the BBC's Newsnight program in connection with the reported likelihood of his being appointed by then US President-Elect Donald Trump to an unspecified role.
 Malloch stated that he had been extensively consulted by Trump throughout the Presidential election campaign.
 Bloomberg reported that this position could be the US Ambassador to the European Union, which caused strong reactions in the European Parliament.
 Malloch first met Trump in the 1980s in Palm Beach, Florida.